AppleTalk: AppleTalk Address Resolution Protocol

-AARP resolves AppleTalk addresses to link layer, usually MAC, addresses.
+The AppleTalk Address Resolution Protocol (AARP) resolves AppleTalk addresses to link layer addresses.
 It is functionally equivalent to ARP and obtains address resolution by a method very similar to ARP.

 AARP is a fairly simple system.
 When powered on, an AppleTalk machine broadcasts an AARP probe packet asking for a network address, intending to hear back from controllers such as routers.
 If no address is provided, one is picked at random from the "base subnet", 0.
 It then broadcasts another packet saying "I am selecting this address", and then waits to see if anyone else on the network complains.
-If another machine has that address, it will pick another address, and keep trying until it finds a free one.
-On a network with many machines it may take several tries before a free address is found, so for performance purposes the successful address is "written down" in NVRAM and used as the default address in the future.
-This means that in most real-world setups where machines are added a few at a time, only one or two tries are needed before the address effectively become constant.
+If another machine has that address, the newly connecting machine will pick another address, and keep trying until it finds a free one.
+On a network with many machines it may take several tries before a free address is found, so for performance purposes the successful address is recorded in NVRAM and used as the default address in the future.
+This means that in most real-world setups where machines are added a few at a time, only one or two tries are needed before the address effectively becomes constant.

 AppleTalk Data Stream Protocol

-This was a comparatively late addition to the AppleTalk protocol suite, done when it became clear that a TCP-style reliable connection-oriented transport was needed.
+The AppleTalk Data Stream Protocol (ADSP) was a comparatively late addition to the AppleTalk protocol suite, done when it became clear that a TCP-style reliable connection-oriented transport was needed.
 Significant differences from TCP were that: